Audio workflow hub

 Picmu keeps WAV export available as the dependable native path when compressed export targets are only partial.

-Each route starts from a real task, not a generic media editor that leaves the user to infer the capability model alone.
+Each page starts from a real task, not a generic media editor that leaves the user to infer the capability model alone.

-Open the route that matches the audio job instead of treating every task as one vague editor state.
+Open the page that matches the audio job instead of treating every task as one vague editor state.

-Use pair-specific routes when the source and destination are already clear enough to deserve focused defaults.
+Use pair-specific pages when the source and destination are already clear enough to deserve focused defaults.

-Preset-led routes help with messaging, podcast cleanup, mono handoffs, and short clip jobs without pretending every audio job needs a full editor.
+Preset-led pages help with messaging, podcast cleanup, mono handoffs, and short clip jobs without forcing every audio task into a full editor.

 Audio guides

-Read the route-adjacent guides when format choice, browser limits, or speech-first compression decisions still need clarity.
+Read the page-adjacent guides when format choice, browser limits, or speech-first compression decisions still need clarity.

 Trust and privacy